vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 ## Navbar Links

-You can add links to the navbar via `themeConfig.navbar`, it accepts an array.
+You can add links to the navbar via `navbar` options, it accepts an array.

 ### String Format